Geethika-tech/Solum-Web-Developer-Test/B/README.md

 5. The code will output the minimum and maximum possible number of crafts (x, y) given the total propulsion units n.

 # Note
-1. When accepting input values(x and n) if first line is empty the test case is skipped.
+1. When accepting input values (x and n) if x is empty or no value is entered the test case is skipped.
-2. If n is missing in second line, the value is set to 0.
+2. If n is empty or no value is entered, the value is set to 0.